AZDOPS/AZDOPS/Docs/Help/Get-ADOPSPipelineSettings.md

 ## SYNOPSIS

-Returns all or specific pipeline setting.
+Returns all pipeline settings for a project.

 ## SYNTAX